gregoryps1989/AirSim/docs/xbox_controller.md

 1. Connect XBox controller so it shows up in your PC Game Controllers:

+1.1 Here are missing some essential steps (like starting PX4) for step 2 to work out.
+I am stuck here so I do not exactly know what it takes.

 ![Gamecontrollers](images/game_controllers.png)

 2. Launch QGroundControl and you should see a new Joystick tab under stettings: